 Police work is exciting, filled with adrenalin and satisfaction.
 You run towards the danger when others need your help.
 Of course this brings an element of risk - but it's carefully calculated.

-At police college you'll be trained to diffuse potentially dangerous situations using communication skills and you'll learn how to use state-of-the-art equipment such as protective vests, pepper spray, tasers and police dog teams.
+At Royal New Zealand Police College (RNZPC) you'll be trained to defuse potentially dangerous situations using communication skills and you'll learn how to use state-of-the-art equipment such as protective vests, pepper spray, tasers, as well as working with police dog teams.
 On the job, 1 in 1000 incidents involve the use of pepper spray.
-Approximately 1 in 3000 involve a taser.
+Approximately 1 in 3,000 involve a taser.
 Using force is a last resort and in 80% of cases involving taser, your communication skills and simply showing the taser is enough to safely de-escalate the incident.

 You'll be working beside experienced team mates who will always look out for you.
 It's our priority to prepare you to be as safe as possible so you can perform your duties in the community with confidence.

-How we keep you safe on the job:
+How do we keep you safe on the job?

-At Royal New Zealand Police College you'll carry out extensive safety training, to prepare you for the difficult and dangerous situations you may come across as a police officer.
+At the RNZPC you'll carry out extensive safety training to prepare you for difficult situations you may encounter as a police officer.

 You'll work as a probationary officer for your first two years, during which time you'll be paired with experienced officers who will show you the ropes.

 You'll be issued with state-of-the-art protective clothing and equipment to help keep you safe while in the line of duty.

 Workplace assessment programme